Crafting PIMCO’s Renaissance

 Role

-As the lead designer for this project, I oversaw the entire design process, which included research, facilitating discovery workshops with leadership, validating designs, and testing prototypes.
+As the Lead Product Designer for this project, I oversaw the entire design process, which included research, facilitating discovery workshops with leadership, validating designs, and testing prototypes.
 I collaborated closely with the engineering team to ensure that the interaction and system scalability aligned with the guidelines I had established.

 • Complex navigation